Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: The Binding Problem Underlying Surface-level Predictions

 Numerous studies show that LLMs have no trouble learning perceptual binding through surface-level predictions.
-For example, prior research finds that LLMs usually perform ``detokenization'' and combine sub-word tokens into cohesive concept representations at the end of surface names within early layers~\citep{meng2022locating, geva-etal-2023-dissecting, lad2024remarkablerobustnessllmsstages, yang-etal-2024-large-language-models, kaplan2025from}; in upper layers, tokens of the output surface name beyond the immediate next token are usually (often-times, linearly) encoded in the hidden states~\citep{pal-etal-2023-future, belrose2023eliciting, wu2024language, cai2024medusa}.
-In addition, studies tracking the evolvement of LLMs' internal states during inference suggest that they also ``think'' in an abstract concept space on top of perceptual binding within the middle layers~\citep{geva-etal-2022-transformer, wendler-etal-2024-llamas, lad2024remarkablerobustnessllmsstages, sun2025transformerlayerspainters}.
+For instance, prior work finds that detokenization is typically carried out in a ``recognition module'' within the lower layers, where subword tokens are combined and mapped into cohesive concept representations at the end of surface names~\citep{meng2022locating, geva-etal-2023-dissecting, lad2024remarkablerobustnessllmsstages, yang-etal-2024-large-language-models, kaplan2025from}; in upper layers, tokens of the output surface name beyond the immediate next token are also usually (often-times, linearly) encoded in the hidden states~\citep{pal-etal-2023-future, belrose2023eliciting, wu2024language, cai2024medusa}.
+Complementary studies tracing the evolvement of LLMs' internal states during inference suggest that, beyond perceptual binding, they also ``think'' in an abstract concept space within a ``semantic module'' in the middle layers~\citep{geva-etal-2022-transformer, wendler-etal-2024-llamas, lad2024remarkablerobustnessllmsstages, sun2025transformerlayerspainters}.
 An illustration is in Figure~\ref{fig:binding}(b).
 These findings indicate that the issues lie not in perceptual binding, but in the specific \textit{representations} learned under surface-level prediction.
 Upon closer examination, we identify two key potential factors contributing to the failure in learning reversal, both stemming from transformers' deficiency in conceptual binding: \textbf{inconsistency} and \textbf{entanglements}.